danieleds/solid-worker/README.md

 Forked from: https://github.com/avoidwork/tiny-worker

-This fork introduces bug fixes which has not been included in the original repo.
+This fork introduces bug fixes which weren't included in the original repo.